 Advise patients to notify their physician if they are breastfeeding an infant.

-Advise patients that the use of Modafinil tablets in combination with alcohol has not been studied.
-Advise patients that it is prudent to avoid alcohol while taking Modafinil tablets.
+Advise patients that the use of Modafinil in combination with alcohol has not been studied.
+Advise patients that it is prudent to avoid alcohol while taking Modafinil.

 (moe daf' i nil)